dmd-program/dmd-100-fa18/projects/narrative/develop-feedback.md

 1. Write feedback for your assigned draft\(s\) according to the Peer Feedback Guidelines.
 Your group assignments are located on Canvas.

+**Note:** If you have trouble unzipping the story file, please use a more powerful unzipping tool.
+See [this tool for Mac](https://theunarchiver.com/) and [this tool for Windows](https://www.7-zip.org/).

 ## Post work to the Studio

 Use the exact indicated file format.
 You must obtain prior approval to deviate from these upload requirements.